Fyssion/Clam/README.md

 My personal Discord bot.
 Likes to hide in it's shell.

 Please don't run it yourself.
-Source code is only provided for educational purposes.
+Source code is only provided for transparency.

+Also note that the majority of this codebase contains malformed and generally bad code that should not be used as an example.
+See [Rapptz/RoboDanny](https://github.com/Rapptz/RoboDanny) for a good example.